maelstrom-software/maelstrom/README.md

 This runs in "standalone" mode, meaning all tests are run locally.
 Each test is run in its own container.

+## Running Tests
+Once you have finished the configuration, you only need invoke `maelstrom-pytest` to run all the tests in your project.
+It must be run from an environment where `pytest` is in the Python path.
+If you are using virtualenv for your project make sure to source that first.

 ## Setting Up a Cluster

 To get even more out of Maelstrom, you can set up a cluster to run your tests on.